jackDiGi/test_scripts/README.md

 input.txt is a simple file with a DNA sequence that can be processed with transcribe_argparse.py and then translate_argparse.py

-Command line use:
+Command line use: \n
-python transcribe_argparse.py
+python transcribe_argparse.py \n
-python transcribe_argparse.py -d input.txt
+python transcribe_argparse.py -d input.txt \n
 python transcribe_argparse.py -d input.txt | python translate_argparse.py